 When I have a large container filled with already-cooked, chopped onions, it makes my day better.
 Corny but true!

 Making them is a breeze.
 Peel and chop onions: red, yellow, white, or even a mix if that’s what you have.
 I like 1-inch pieces.
-Toss them on a parchment paper-lined pan and roast in the oven at 350°F for 25 minutes.
+Toss them on a parchment paper-lined pan and roast in the oven.

-After 25 minutes, give them a stir to ensure even cooking, then roast for another 10 to 20 minutes.
+I stir them at least once to ensure even cooking, then roast for a bit longer.
 This will depend on the size and how much “bite” you want the onions to have.
 I like mine soft and mellow.
 Once they’re cooked and cooled, pop them into a container.

 I cook them plain with no oil or salt, so I can modify them for whatever recipe I’m making.